Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Trinea Gonczar

 “It’s time for me to stand up for these little girls and not stand behind you anymore.
-Goodbye Larry.
+Goodbye, Larry.
 May god bless your dark broken soul.”

 Larissa Michell Boyce